The Role of the American Meteorological Society in Climate Science

 This article has provided an overview of how the American Meteorological Society (AMS) has supported the development and evolution of climate science since the Society’s creation in 1919.
 In some ways, this article has only managed to scratch the surface and given the truly extensive levels of support that the AMS has provided to the community advancing the science of climate and the effective use of those scientific results for societal benefit over the past century, this article should be viewed as providing representative examples of the forms that support took over the years, rather than as an exhaustive chronicle of all aspects of it.

 In celebration of its 100th anniversary, the AMS created the monograph A century of progress in atmospheric and related sciences: Celebrating the American Meteorological Society centennial.
 Its 27 chapters cover all the major disciplines considered to fall under the AMS umbrella “to review 100 years of progress in fundamental areas of research and to present a vision of the grand challenges in these areas of research in the coming decades” (McFarquar & Rauber, 2019).
-There are chapters in this monograph specific to climate science, but given the importance of nearly all aspects of the atmospheric and related sciences to developing a more complete understanding of how our climate system operates (from numerical simulation to cloud physics to so many others), virtually every chapter is relevant to the climate science story.
+There are chapters in this monograph specific to climate science, but given the importance of nearly all aspects of the atmospheric and related sciences to developing a more complete understanding of how the climate system operates (from numerical simulation to cloud physics to so many others), virtually every chapter is relevant to the climate science story.
 This monograph complements this article by providing a sense of what was being covered scientifically in AMS (and other) journals throughout this period and discussed and debated in all those AMS (and other) scientific meetings.

 Implicit in this entire discussion is that the AMS is a member society made up of those working in the atmospheric and related sciences.
 So, the support the AMS has provided over the years for climate science is a reflection of this community collectively deciding how best such an organization can support the members of that community.
 It reflects the leadership of many hundreds of scientists and practitioners who volunteered their time and energy to help guide the AMS over these many decades and who continue to do so as the AMS looks to the future.